 The easiest way to get involved is to volunteer.
 Register as an individual volunteer or as a group, and you will be contacted with further instructions as the event approaches.
 If you represent a local business wishing to donate resources or if you represent a local organization wishing to request volunteers for a service project, information will be published on the website in the fall.

 That's ok, we want you too.
-One of this year's primary goals is to increase community volunteer involvement.
+One of this year's primary goals is to increase partner registration to maximize community volunteer involvement.
 We welcome you and all your friends and family, young and old.

-Have tons of fun, make new friends, get your hands dirty, and leave with the satisfaction of a good day's work.
+Have tons of fun, make new friends, potentially get your hands dirty, and leave with the satisfaction of benefitting your community.
 What you will actually do will depend on your specific site and partner organization.
-Just to whet your palate, you may be gardening, helping with beautification projects, packaging food, or brushing a crocodile's teeth.
-Kidding on the last one; the zoo is too far away.
+Just to whet your palate, you may be gardening, helping with beautification projects, packaging food, or helping out around campus.

 The better question is: Why not?
-You get a free t-shirt and light breakfast, fresh air, and the satisfaction of good old-fashioned hard work with friends.
+You get a free t-shirt and light breakfast, fresh air, and the satisfaction of hard, beneficial work with friends.
 Plus, you're helping to strengthen our community.
 What more could you ask for?

 The more the merrier!
 You can sign up with your group or create a group for your friends so you're all assigned to the same site.
 If you create a group on the Service Raleigh website, then you are in charge of distributing the group's registration password to all members.

 Maybe.
-Your site leader will let you know about transportation.
-We encourage carpooling as much as possible, in order to save on gas and save the environment.
+Your site leader will coordinate transportation.
+We encourage carpooling as much as possible.

-Also maybe.
+Maybe.
 Some sites will provide lunch for their volunteers.
-You will get more information once you register.
-Regardless, we will provide you with some light breakfast to get your day of service started!
+You will get more information after registration.
+Regardless, we will provide you with a light breakfast to get your day of service started!

 We hoped you'd say that!
 Our goal for Service Raleigh is to inspire a lifetime of service.
 Check out our directory of community partners for ideas of places to volunteer.
 In addition, check out Activate Good and Volunteer Raleigh for opportunities in the Raleigh and Triangle area.